arsduo/elm-history-tools/README.md

 ## Code of Conduct

-Everyone interacting in the ElmHistoryTools project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/elm_history_tools/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ElmHistoryTools project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [Code of Conduct](https://github.com/arsduo/elm_history_tools/blob/master/CODE_OF_CONDUCT.md).